DHTMLX/docs-todolist/docs/guides/project_operations.md

 # Operations with projects

-## Changing the active project
+## Change the active project {#changing-the-active-project}

-It is possible to change the currently active project via the [`setProject()`](../../api/methods/setproject_method/) method.
-It takes the id of a project as a parameter:
+To change the currently active project, use the [`setProject()`](api/methods/setproject_method.md) method.
+The method takes the project id as a parameter.
+The example below switches the active project after initialization:

 ~~~js {9,16}
 const projects = [